damonto/estkme-cloud/README.md

 # eSTK.me Cloud Enhance Server

+Due to the end of life (EOL) of the ESTKme series cards (ECO, 400K) and the lack of any indication that the rLPA v2 protocol will be open-sourced, project maintenance has been suspended.

 ### Introduction

 This is a simple server designed to handle requests from the eSTK.me removable eUICC, such as downloads and notifications.